babanomania/AdSnitch/README.md

 - Fully customizable tone: sarcastic, serious, sysadmin-rage, or Munna Bhai-style
 - **Domain intelligence** lookup via RDAP for context-aware summaries
 - If no Discord token is provided, summaries are printed to the console
+- Optionally delegate summarization to OpenAI by providing `OPENAI_API_KEY` if TinyLlama is too slow on your machine

 ## Screenshots